AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/CAEXSequence_1/Move.md

 CAEXSequence&lt;T>.Move Method
 ==============================
-AutomationML 2.1 APIMoves the CAEX object at the specified index to a new location in the collection.
+Moves the CAEX object at the specified index to a new location in the collection.

   **Namespace:**  [Aml.Engine.CAEX][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)